notepad-plus-plus/npp-usermanual/content/docs/other-resources.md

 ```
 (If your installation is not in `c:\Program Files\Notepad++`, you will have to adjust that script.)

+Starting in v8.5, the Notepad++ installer will automatically add this `pintohome` workaround on Windows 11, as long as no other app is currently using the `pintohome` command; if there is already something else in that registry slot, Notepad++ will not overwrite it.

 ## Notepad++ Cheat sheet